blidemi/Cybersecurity-Labs/TryHackMe/CTF/Task5/README.md

 ## What I Learned

-This challenge reminded me not to overcomplicate a problem when there are no obvious clues.
+This challenge taught me that not all hidden information requires complicated tools or techniques.

-When a webpage does not reveal anything useful visually, checking the **HTML source code** and the browser's **developer tools** should be one of the basic things to try.
+When something looks empty or suspiciously blank, it is worth trying to **select the text** and inspect what is actually there.

-Sometimes the simplest approach is the one that works.
+A useful first step when investigating a webpage is to check whether apparently empty areas contain hidden or invisible text.